pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select letter M
+1. select symbol K
-2. select word temp
+2. select word text
-3. select fourth letter M
+3. select first letter M
-4. select 42ª word a
+4. select first word temp
-5. select from letter M to g
+5. select from letter K to K
-6. select from symbol g to last symbol K
+6. select from letter g to fourth letter M
-7. select from fourth letter M to letter M
+7. select from first letter M to letter M
-8. select from last letter g to first letter g
+8. select from 42ª symbol K to fourth symbol g
-9. select from line 1 to line 42
+9. select from line 1 to 1
-10. select from line number 42 to line 42
+10. select from line number 1 to 42
 11. select word [multi_word_token]
-12. select first word [multi_word_token]
+12. select fourth word [multi_word_token]

-**Português**
+####Português

 O automata seguinte é reponsável por reconhecer o comando `Selecionar` em português: